christiansmith/ngGAPI/README.md

 ## Install

-[Bower](http://bower.io/) is the quickest way to include ngDropbox in your project.
+[Bower](http://bower.io/) is the quickest way to include ngGAPI in your project.

     $ bower install git@github.com:christiansmith/ngGAPI.git --save